 Every third day though she had to return to the water.
 This she knew was dangerous but by carefully choosing her swimming areas she managed to get away with transforming in daylight which lessened the risk since she knew her Shoal would not come inshore during the day.

 One day she was taking her swim when she caught sight of a small boy drowning.
 Whilst she knew that she could not been seen by humans her first instinct was to save him.
 Throwing caution to the wind she acted on her instincts and got him to close to the shore.
 She hoped she had not been noticed in her natural form but within a few days rumours spread.
 To avoid anyone linking her to the “fish woman hero” she moved down the coast.

-Whilst Maarlynn might have been labelled a Land Fish by her own people, Bahri was a different story.
+Whilst Marlynn might have been labelled a Land Fish by her own people, Bahri was a different story.
 He had been swimming one night and encountered a human female, Alissa McClain, and instantly fell in love with her.
-Having seen how unforgiving his people could be and the warmth he felt from the female he chose there and then to go with her.
+Having come from a tribe whose ways were as strict as the Cradaar he knew how unforgiving his people could be, but the warmth he felt in the presence of the human female meant he had no choice but to go with her.

 No matter though how careful he was there was always a chance that his transformations to and from a human would get witnessed.
 When it finally happened there was something of a media storm and Bahri went on the run to escape the reporters wanting a career building story.
 Unable to continue the work he had dedicated his life to, he started to fall in depression.
 That was when Network identified his dedication and talents and he was offered a job at the resort.